AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-4-create-a-web-in-app-campaign.md

 1. Click **[!UICONTROL Create]**.

-## Exercise 4.2 Configure your Campaign
+## Exercise 4.2 Configure your campaign

 On this page, you define the properties of the campaign and the event that triggers the in-app message to appear in the web page.
 Leave all other settings on the default.
 For this exercise you do not need to define a specific audience.